bionanoimaging/IndexFunArrays.jl/README.md

 ## Why this package?
 In image processing and other applications you often encounter position-dependent functions some of which can be a bit of work to code.
 It helps the thinking to picture such functions as arrays, which contain the index-dependent values.
 A good examples are windowing functions.
-Another more complicated example is a complex-values free-space (optical) propagator.
+Another more complicated example is a complex-valued free-space (optical) propagator.
 Yet storing such arrays can be memory intensive and slow and one would ideally perform such calculations "on-the-fly", e.g. only when applying the filter to the Fourier-transformation.
 Julia has a great mechanism for this: syntactic loop fusion and broadcasting (e.g. using ".*").